Advanced Mirage 2000 interceptor variants: RDY radar

 Considering the detection ranges and the MICA missile flight envelope, these engagements are generally long range.

 Later RDY variants (RDY-2 and RDY-3) were developed for export and never used in French service.
-RDY-2, for example, offered a 15% increase in detection range for fighter-sized contacts, a SAR (Synthetic Aperture Radar) mapping mode, Air-to-Sea functions and a terrain following mode.
+RDY-2, for example, offered a 15% increase in detection range for fighter-sized contacts, a synthetic-aperture radar mapping mode, air-to-sea functions and a terrain-following mode.

 Cockpit and ergonomics

 The origins of the Mirage 2000-5s cockpit design philosophy can be traced as far back as 4 July 1986, when the Rafale A flight demonstrator took off for the first time.
-This innovative aircraft contained the first iteration of what would become the VTM (Viseur Tête Moyenne), a Head Level display collimated to infinity that would allow the pilot to switch from BVR (Beyod Visual Range) to WVR (Within Visual Range) combat witjout the need to re-focus.
-Following the footsteps of American competition in the early to mid-90s the Mirage 2000-5 was equipped with three multi-function displays: two VTLs (Viseur Tête Latérales) fmounted at each side of the front panel, and a VTB (Viseur Tête Basse) positioned where the original Mirage 2000C VTB used to sit.
-The "Dash 5" designation refers to these four screens, plus the VTH (Viseur Tête Haute), the French term for the HUD.
-The overarching cockpit philosophy emphasizes reducing pilot workload through fully integrated HOTAS controls, a refined man–machine interface (MMI), and VTL-based digital menu structures, replacing the majority of conventional analog gauges with multifunction display-driven data management.
+This innovative aircraft contained the first iteration of what would become the VTM (viseur tête moyenne), a head-level display collimated to infinity that would allow the pilot to switch from BVR (beyond visual range) to WVR (within visual range) combat without the need to refocus their eyesight.
+Following the footsteps of American competition in the early to mid-1990s the Mirage 2000-5 was equipped with three multi-function displays: two VTLs (viseur tête latérale) fmounted at each side of the front panel, and a VTB (viseur tête basse) positioned where the original Mirage 2000C VTB used to sit.
+The "Dash 5" designation refers to these four screens, plus the VTH (viseur tête haute), the French term for the HUD.
+The overarching cockpit philosophy emphasizes reducing pilot workload through fully integrated HOTAS controls, a refined human–machine interface (HMI), and VTL-based digital menu structures, replacing the majority of conventional analogue gauges with multifunction display-driven data management.